 I also went to every music festival I felt like attending, frequented Las Vegas (where I never had to pay for anything past hotels and flights due to friends and promoter connections I had there, but still), and every now and then, spent on a big-ticket item like Pilates certification, a $700 purse, or a $2000 vacation.
 It didn’t matter because each month I made enough to pay off my credit card back to zero without noticing a dip in my bank account.

-I also tended to invest a lot, that’s not something I’m doing now and truthfully that is worrying.
+I also tended to invest a lot, which is not something I’m doing now and truthfully is worrying.
 My goal over the next 6 months is to get to a point where I’m covering my expenses, saving a bit in cash, and investing a bit as well.
 If I can’t make this happen, I have to seriously consider other options.

 What I was spending then:

-Health and wellness: Around $150 per month on Pilates, yoga, spin, and gym memberships and $65 per month on facials
+Health and wellness: Around $150/month on Pilates, yoga, spin, and gym memberships and $65/month on facials

 Phone: $75/month on my cell phone plan (and I was grandfathered in at a low rate for being a customer for so long while most of my friends paid more like $100)